 Over the past few decades pregnancy has become a nine-month obstacle race in which women are faced with making decisions about an increasing number of tests and procedures.
 Screening for gestational diabetes is one of them.

-- What GDM is
+- What is GDM

 - The process of screening for GDM